 Asura - Also called Master of the Wave, give up their sense of sight essentially becoming blind.
 In exchange they gain the ability to see the Waves or "life force" all things.
 They manipulate the waves with their sword-work to create special attacks through the Wave.
 They wear Plate-Armor which gives the largest defense bonus out of any armor, as well as bonuses to max Magic Points, Intelligence, and Magic Recovery.
 They are usually medium to long range fighters because they rely on the Waves of energy created by their sword slashes.
 Their unique change is that they wear an X shaped blindfold over the eyes.

-Fighter A female character who specializes in hand to hand combat and the usage of Claws, Boxing Gloves and Batons.
+A physical character who specializes in hand to hand combat and the usage of Claws, Boxing Gloves and Batons.
 They are able to "Juggle" the enemy in the air for large combos due to their incredible speed.Fighters can advance to Nen Master, Striker, Brawler, and Grappler.
 Then at level 48 to their respective class Blazing Flower, Champion, Hellcat, and Dervish.

 Grappler - They fight at an extremely close range and specialize in grabbing and throwing/slamming enemies for large amounts of damage in increasing over-the-top ways.
 They can even grab enemies and bosses which other classes are unable to.